Kurnell to Cronulla Coastal Walk

 About Kurnell to Cronulla Coastal Walk

-The Kurnell to Cronulla coastal walk is within the Kamay Botany Bay National Park.
-It provides amazing and picturesque views.
-The track is through the Botany Bay along with the Cape Bailey and the Hanging Swamps.
+The Kurnell to Cronulla coastal walk is part of the Kamay Botany Bay National Park and offers stunning scenic views.
+This coastal track runs along Botany Bay, passing through Cape Bailey and the Hanging Swamps, showcasing the area’s diverse landscapes.

 About Kurnell